iem-projects/patch2svg-plugin/README.md

 Save Pd patches as SVG
 ===

-This adds a new menu-item to the "File" menu: "Save patch as image..."
+This adds a new menu-item to the "File" menu: "Save patch as SVG..."

 It allows you to save the current Pd patch as an SVG graphics.